talon-one/commercetools-talonone-accelerator/README.md

 The connector relies on AWS.
 To use the connector, ensure you have:

 - A commercetools Commerce Platform account
-- An AWS account with Amazon Lambda
+- An AWS account with Amazon Lambda **OR** a Google Cloud Platform account
 - A Talon.One deployment with at least one enabled campaign with one test rule.
 Example: Always trigger a notification.

 ## Getting started